 SCWK 481.
 Cooperative Education (1-4).

 A practical experience with public and private sector agencies which addresses a broad range of individual needs and community problems.
 Topical journals focus upon individual knowledge and skill development through field experiences while engaged in the major social work curriculum.
-Repeatable as elective credit not to exceed 12 hours.
-Graded Cr/NCr.
+Repeatable for credit up to 12 hours as elective credit.

 SCWK 481N.
 Internship (1-4).

 Complements and enhances the student's academic program by providing an opportunity to apply and acquire knowledge in a workplace environment as an intern.
 Prerequisite: departmental consent.